 - Stir in the tomatoes, stock, herbs, and seasonings.

 - Return the browned meat to the Instant Pot.
-Note: The meat does NOT need to be completely covered by liquid.
-The pieces of meat can be overlapping if necessary.
+Note: The meat does not need to be completely covered by liquid.
+The pieces of meat can overlap, if necessary.

 - Cook the dish.
 Close the lid and turn to High Pressure for 45 minutes.
 Allow for a NPR (natural pressure release), which means simply waiting for the pressure to naturally dissipate over time.
 It usually takes 15-20 minutes.
 Carefully open the lid and remove the meat and rich broth for serving!